jamesmills/laravel-notification-rate-limit/README.md

 This package is 100% free and open-source, under the [MIT License (MIT)](LICENSE.md).
 Use it however you want.

 This package is [Treeware](https://treeware.earth).
-If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/jamesmills/laravel-timezone) to thank us for our work.
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/jamesmills/laravel-notification-rate-limit) to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

+## Inspiration

+Inspiration for this package was taken from [Rate Limiting Notifications in Laravel](https://scottwakefield.co.uk/journal/rate-limiting-notifications-in-laravel/) by [Scott Wakefield](https://twitter.com/scottpwakefield)

 ## Laravel Package Boilerplate